 - Enforcement and risk assessment

 Opioid addiction is an issue for many people.
 It is vital that if you or someone you know is struggling with addiction to opioids, you reach out for help.
 Medical and mental health support is available to help overcome addiction.
-Call The Recovery Village Palm Beach today for more information about treatment options for yourself or a loved one.
+Call The Recovery Village Palm Beach at Baptist Health today for more information about treatment options for yourself or a loved one.

 Centers for Disease Control and Prevention.
 “U.S. Opioid Prescribing Rate Maps.”
 October 3, 2018.
 Accessed August 16, 2019.